Get a Free Consultation on the Fresh Start Initiative by one of our Tax Professionals – Get Tax Help Now!

 Click Here To Get Started

-What Is The Fresh Start Program?
+What Is The IRS Fresh Start Program?

 What Is An Installment Agreement?

-Through the Fresh Start Program, taxpayers can choose to pay the IRS a regular monthly payment instead of the whole debt at once.
+Through the Fresh Start Program, taxpayers can pay the IRS a regular monthly payment instead of the whole debt at once.
 Installment agreements are available.
 Every month, taxpayers can make an agreed-upon payment to the IRS.
 Payments are directed to the taxpayer’s overall tax debt and continue until it is completely repaid.

 You will no longer receive IRS collection letters or be subject to penalties once you’ve signed up for an installment plan.